 Before you begin a workout plan, talk with your doctor.
-It’s wise to begin a workout under your doctor’s supervision.
-This will help you avoid overexertion.
-Doing too much too quickly may actually exacerbate your COPD symptoms.
+Work together to come up with a plan that’s right for you and will help you avoid overexertion.
+Doing too much too quickly may actually worsen your COPD symptoms.

 3. Adopt a healthy lifestyle

 COPD can also exist along with a range of other conditions and complications, including high blood pressure and heart problems.
-Eating well and getting plenty of exercise will help alleviate many of these conditions while also reducing fatigue.
+Eating well and getting plenty of exercise can help reduce your risk for many of these conditions while also reducing fatigue.

 4. Learn breathing exercises